aravinda-1402/SE_2023_GRP12/proj1/README.md

 1. **Thorough Documentation:** We will create comprehensive documentation that outlines the installation process and includes troubleshooting guidelines.
 This documentation will be valuable for team members and users, ensuring a smoother onboarding experience.

 2. **Dependency Management:** To prevent issues related to deprecated dependencies, we will adopt a proactive approach to dependency management.
-We will be regularly checking for updates using tools like "npm-check -u" to keep our project dependencies current.
+We will be regularly checking for updates using commands like "npm-check -u" to keep our project dependencies current.

 3. **CORS Handling:** We have learned the importance of understanding CORS and its implications.
 In Project 2, we will proactively address CORS-related challenges by configuring the necessary headers and providing clear instructions in our documentation.